yukii5/furima-30416/README.md

 ### Association

+- belongs_to : user
-- belongs_to : users
+- belongs_to : address
-- belongs_to : users
+- belongs_to : item